Lundalogik/LimeBootstrapAppStore/queue/README.md

 Open SQL-management studio, find the database where you want to use the business funnel and choose "New Query".
 Insert the SQL procedures csp_getQueueLength and csp_updateCampaignQueue from the Install folder for your database.

-You need to call the app from the Course participant card with the following code:
+You need to call the app from the <u>Course participant</u> card with the following code:

 ```html
 <div data-app="{app:'queue', config:{